 Bronchospasm is something that requires professional medical treatment and supervision.
 Today’s article is for those of you who wish to breathe easier and are seeking natural options to use adjectively with your medication.
 If you see something below that you’d like to try, please ask your doctor(s) if it’s right for you.

 Symptoms of Asthma

-Symptoms vary from day to day, sometimes hour to hour in a person who suffers with bronchial spasms or asthma.
-One thing that is most common is the sensation of suffocation because it’s difficult to take a full breath, or catch your breath.
+Symptoms vary from day to day, sometimes hour to hour in a person who suffers from bronchial spasms or asthma.
+One thing that is most common is the sensation of suffocation because it’s difficult to take a full breath or catch your breath.
 Here are other signs and symptoms:

 - Shortness of breath

 - Night waking (with nocturnal asthma)

 Causes of Wheezing, Bronchospasm, and Asthma

 Respiratory distress isn’t always the chronic condition called “asthma.”
 There are so many reasons for a person to have a problem breathing, so I’d like to share a few of the lesser known causes since the main causes are all over the Internet.
 Here are 4 lesser-known triggers for breathing problems: